adx59/pythonGameOfLife/README.md

 neighboring populated cells that would let the cell stay living, and the 7th a list of the amount that would populate a cell.

-# Oh, boy!
-This code is written horribly!

-Well, obviously.
-I'm not a software engineer.
-I'm just an 11 year old kid sitting in his basement making programs for his own self amusement.